railcore/railcore.github.io/customization/thermistors.md

 ![Duex Thermistor Inputs](Thermistor-Duex.PNG)

-The five Duex inputs are numbered on the board's silkscreen, but note that the RRF GCODE uses the `X` number designation for each:
+The five Duex inputs are numbered on the board's silkscreen and diagram.
+Note that the RRF2 `M305` gcode uses the `THERMISTOR` number and `X` designation for each, instead of the `E` number:
 * `E2 THERMISTOR3` = `X3`
 * `E3 THERMISTOR4` = `X4`
 * `E4 THERMISTOR5` = `X5`